swcarpentry/DEPRECATED-bc/novice/shell/shell_nelle.md

 on.
 Finally, the command that's actually being run tells the shell to print, so this loop prints out the name of each data file in turn.

-There's nothing special about the word datafile...
+There's nothing special about the word `datafile`; we could use any variable name we want, although its usually a good idea to stay away from funny characters.
+Also, Rule #1 applies here also; it's a good idea to use variable names that have some meaning within the program.

 Our for loop can include as many commands as we want